createwithrani/quickpost/readme.txt

 License URI:       https://www.gnu.org/licenses/gpl-2.0.html
 Donate link:       https://github.com/sponsors/aurooba

 Adds an "Add New" button to the Block Editor (Gutenberg) toolbar, so you can easily create new posts/pages/custom post types without leaving Fullscreen Mode in the editor.
+A kebab menu on the button allows you to duplicate the current post as well.

 == Description ==

+A razor sharp plugin that does just one thing: allow you to quickly create new posts from the Block Editor toolbar.
+You can create new posts in one of two ways:

+1. Create a brand new empty post.
+2. Duplicate the current post.

-A razor sharp plugin that does just one thing: add an "Add New" button to the Block Editor toolbar, bringing back the ability to create new posts, pages, custom post types quickly and easily even when you're in Fullscreen Mode in the Editor.
+This brings back the ability to create new posts, pages, custom post types quickly and easily even when you're in Fullscreen Mode in the Editor.

 If you enjoy the plugin, please leave a review! ⭐